Career Planning Guide for Parents and Faculty

 - Stress the importance of preparing a professional resume, dressing professionally, and attending job/internship fairs.
 Also, remind your student about the importance of following up.

 - Continue to push the process along by providing networking opportunities and potential job leads.
 However, listen for indications that you are pushing too hard - and back off!

-- Inform your student of College Central Network, Ship's FREE on-line job service.
+- Inform your student of SHIP Connect, Ship's FREE on-line job service.

 - Be prepared to support your studen(s) through the ups and downs of the job and graduate school search.
 Not every desired job or graduate school acceptance will come through.
 Your student(s) will need assurance that for every door that closes, another opens.

 - If pursuing graduate school, remind your student to stay organized and prepare to take the appropriate graduate school exams (GRE, LSAT, MAT, MCAT, etc.)